Lea Schüller: International career

 Schüller appeared for Germany under-17 national team at the 2014 U-17 Women's World Cup in Costa Rica, playing in all three group matches.
 With the under-19 team, she participated in the UEFA Women's Under-19 Championship in Israel, again playing in all three group matches and the defeat on penalties to Sweden in the semi-finals.
 She was then a member of the German under-20 squad at the U-20 Women's World Cup in Papua New Guinea in 2016, where they lost to France in the quarter-finals.

-Schüller was first called up by coach Steffi Jones to train with the full German national squad in June 2017, but didn't make the final squad for the 2017 UEFA Women's Championship.
+Schüller was first called up by coach Steffi Jones to train with the full Germany national squad in June 2017, but did not make the final squad for the 2017 UEFA Women's Championship.
 She made her full international debut against Iceland in a 2019 World Cup qualifying match on 20 October 2017, coming on as a late substitute and scoring the final goal in a 3–2 defeat for Germany.
 Later in qualifying in April 2018, Schüller scored all 4 goals against the Czech Republic in a 4–0 win.

+Schüller was called up to the Germany squad for the 2019 FIFA Women's World Cup.

+On 18 June 2022, Schüller was called up to the 23-player Germany squad for the UEFA Women's Euro 2022.

+Schüller was called up to the Germany squad for the 2023 FIFA Women's World Cup.

+On 3 July 2024, Schüller was called up to the Germany squad for the 2024 Summer Olympics.

+Personal life

+From 2019, Schüller was in a relationship with Austrian sport sailor Lara Vadlau, but broke up in 2024.
+Since 2025, Schüller is in a relationship with Martina Piemonte.